QuantumSavory/QuantumClifford.jl/docs/src/manual.md

 ```

 You can create custom Clifford operators with C-strings or with a list of Pauli
 operators.
+It is on the TODO list to be able to create them by using a
-TODO: creating them by using a Stabilizer or by using boolean matrices.
+Stabilizer or by using boolean matrices.

 ```jldoctest
 julia> C"-ZZ